MohammadNazeri/my-educations/Kubernetes/Advance/README.md

 NOTE: It is not needed to use kubernetes for small projects and less than 10 users.

 # Ingress
-* Ability to connect to pod through extrnal.
-It can handle some optioins like domain name and https.
+* It is used to connect to a pod through extrnal with domain name and also https protocol.
 * The external service can be used just for testing by access through IP address and port

 ![image](https://github.com/user-attachments/assets/0eca1dd5-36b0-4786-b8d5-cfa6d0304b65)